wevbarker/wevbarker.github.io/mastersprojects.md

 <li> A very useful resource which will combine much of the above literature is <a href="https://www.repository.cam.ac.uk/handle/1810/314917?show=full">Yun-Cherng's Ph.D. thesis</a>.
 The PSALTer code uses very different methods to those described in this implementation (which is a complicated search over root systems), but the background physics will be very useful.</li>
 <li> The PSALTer code itself, when a student-friendly version is finished later this term, will be available for download here.
 For the moment, you can <a href="/assets/mastersprojects/propagator-evaluated.nb" download><button type="button">download a Mathematica notebook</button></a> in which I've performed the particle spectrum analysis.</li>
 <li>Not that it has to do with particle spectra, but someone was interested in accelerated expansion.
 For those of us that think it has something to do with a cosmological constant, and who are wondering why the value of such a constant is so small, check out the review by Jerome Martin at <a href="https://arxiv.org/abs/1205.3365">arXiv:1205.3365</a>.</li>
+<li>One of the more recent particle spectrum analyses in the space of metric affine gauge theory (the superset of non-metric, Weyl and Poincaré gauge theories of gravity in which the conncetion is entriely general), this gives a very thorough breakdown of the spin-parity decomposition for the general three-index tensor in four dimensions <a href="https://arxiv.org/abs/1912.01023">arXiv:1912.01023</a>.</li>
 </ol>
 <h3>
 Non-perturbative quantum gravity